The EMP Will Be Worse Than You Think

 - a way to reliably replenish the fuel supply for the duration of the event.

-Part 2 of this article will describe the most common failure modes likely during an EMP event.
+Part 2 – Three Ways EMPs Kill Electrical/Electronic Devices This will describe the most common failure modes likely during an EMP event.

 – – –